TeodoraDikova/TeodoraDikova/README.md

 - 👋 Hi, I’m @TeodoraDikova
-- 👀 I’m interested in Art, Traveling
+- 👀 I’m interested in art, traveling, healty lifestyle and fitness
-- 🌱 I’m currently learning programming with JavaScript
+- 🌱 I’m currently learning programming with JavaScript in Softwere University of Sofia

 <!---